ZJULearning/COP/README.md

     batch_size: the batch size of the dataset
     **kargs: any other parameters you want
   Return:
-  	dataset: an object of type tf.data.Dataset
+  	dataset: an object of type tf.data.Dataset(or its sub-classes)
 	"""
 	pass
 ```

-### Add new model
+### Use new model

 1. You need to create 2 new files to use a  new model, one for the definition of the model and the other for the pruning details of the model.
 Put the first file in `./networks/` and the second file in `./prune_algorithm/`.
-2. For the definition of the model, you should inherit from the class `ClassificationBase`, it has implement some essential functions for you.
+  -  For the definition of the model, you should inherit from the class `ClassificationBase`, it has implement some essential functions for you.
 You only need to implement all abstract methods defined in `ClassificationBase`.
 See the comments in `ClassificationBase` for details.
 (You could see `./networks/vgg16` for reference).
-3. For the pruning algorithm of the model, you should inherit from the class `PruneBase`, you need to implement all abstract methods defined in `PruneBase` and overload other methods if needed.
+  - For the pruning algorithm of the model, you should inherit from the class `PruneBase`, you need to implement all abstract methods defined in `PruneBase` and overload other methods if needed.
 See the comments in `PruneBase` for details.
 (You could see `./prune_algorithm/prune_vgg16` for reference).
-4. Import the new model to `config.py` and parse the model correctly.
+2. Import the new model to `config.py` and parse the model correctly.